-Pueblo of Zuni has a wide network of long-term services and supports that are focused on elders.
-These programs work together to provide comprehensive care to elders within the community.
-The main programs in this network are listed in the following sections.
+Pueblo of Zuni has a wide network of LTSS programs for elders.
+These programs work together to provide comprehensive, culturally appropriate care to elders within the community.

 - Title V Older Worker Program